github/training-kit/foundations/index.md

 ## Visualizing changes with GitHub

-Identifying **changes** across document history is easily achieved through GitHub's interface and support for code, prose, graphics files, and more.
+Identify changes across document history through GitHub's interface and support for code, prose, graphics files, and more.

 ---